 The two types of power of attorney, and how they work

-You can have one person who covers both welfare and financial matters, or you can appoint different attorneys to each.
+One person can cover both welfare and financial matters, or different attorneys can be appointed to each.

 If you appoint a joint attorney, you should also name a substitute attorney in the event that your first choice cannot continue.

-How to prepare a lasting power of attorney form
+How to apply for lasting power of attorney

 Before you start the power of attorney process, which involves submitting a power of attorney form, you’ll need to decide whether to hire a solicitor or go it alone.
-If you’re at all unsure about proceeding, a solicitor should be consulted.
+If you’re at all unsure, it’s a good idea to talk to a solicitor beforehand.

-Doing the paperwork yourself may save on the legal fees, but you’ll be responsible for completing the documents to a high standard.
-Failure to complete the paperwork in the correct manner could cause issues if or when you need a power of attorney form is considered to decide upon your care.
-You may wish to consult Citizens Advice before completing the paperwork on your own.
+Doing the paperwork yourself may save on legal fees, but you’ll be responsible for completing the documents to a high standard and any errors could cause issues in the future.

-In England and Wales, when you make a power of attorney, you require what’s known as a certificate provider to confirm you’re capable of making this decision.
-This person cannot be a family member.
-The certificate provider needs to be a person with relevant professional skills, such as a doctor, lawyer or social worker.
-Alternatively, you can also invite someone you’ve known for at least two years.
+- In England and Wales, when you make a power of attorney, you need someone to act as a ‘Certificate Provider’ to confirm you’re capable of making this decision.
+This person can’t be a family member and needs to be a person with relevant professional skills, such as a doctor, lawyer or social worker.
+Alternatively, you can also ask someone you’ve known for at least two years.

-Once completed by you or your solicitor, the documents will be ready for legal registration, which usually takes about eight weeks.
+Once completed by you or your solicitor, the power of attorney documents will be ready for legal registration, which usually takes about eight weeks.

-How much does it cost to register a lasting power of attorney?
+How much does lasting power of attorney cost?